St. Mary's, Newfoundland and Labrador

 St. Mary's is a town in the Canadian province of Newfoundland and Labrador.
 The town had a population of 313 in the Canada 2021 Census.

-Most of the employment in the community is from the local seafood processing plant, operating in summer months.
-Most plant workers receive E.I. benefits during the off season.
-There was briefly a fish sauce plant that used the byproduct of the main processing plant.
 The town has a Catholic church, a bed & breakfast (which provides the only overnight accommodations in the area), a small pub, and 2 gas stations which also serve as convenience stores.

 Point La Haye Beach is a popular picnic location in summer, and is located very near an automated lighthouse and long, natural barachois.

 Other than this, there are little tourist attractions in the area, and most tourists are travellers of the Irish Loop Drive, passing through the town.

+Seafood processing industry

+Most of the employment in the community was from the local seafood processing plant, which operated in the summer months.
+There was briefly a fish sauce plant that used the byproduct of the main processing plant.
+Removal of the fish sauce plant and its contents and clean-up of the site begin in July 2026.
+The fish plant was destroyed by fire in November 2025 and as of August 2026 had not been rebuilt.
+At the time of the fire, the St. Mary's Bay Fisheries plant, owned by Daley Seafoods Inc, employed up to 300 workers.